IoverfixEverything/SystemAnalyserOnSteroids/README.md

 # SystemAnalyserOnSteroids
 Creating a system diagnose that is meant to be uploadet to AI, to fix Problems or Optimize your PC.

+You can youse or edit the provided prompt txt file, to let AI do a generic low risk gaming optimization for your pc.

 Windows 11 Gaming Full Diagnostics